Spy Classroom: Light novels

 The light novel is written by Takemachi and illustrated by Tomari; Fujimi Shobo published the first volume under its Fujimi Fantasia Bunko imprint on January 18, 2020.
-As of November 2025, fourteen volumes of the main series have been released.
-Five short story volumes have also been released.
+As of July 2026, fifteen volumes of the main series have been released.
+Six short story volumes have also been released.
 Asaura is listed as "assistance with firearm research" of the series.

 Before the first volume was published, a promotional video was released, where Yūichirō Umehara, Sora Amamiya, Miku Itō, Nao Tōyama, Aoi Yūki, Sumire Uesaka, Ayane Sakura and Tomori Kusunoki played the roles of the members in Lamplight.
 It was the first time for a promotional video of a light novel series to feature as many as eight voice actors.

+A spin-off written by Takemachi and illustrated by Gabiran, titled スパイ教室 side『鳳』 (Supai Kyōshitsu side "Ōtori"), was published by Fujimi Fantasia Bunko on November 20, 2025.
+It follows a newly-formed team Avian.

 In January 2021, Yen Press announced they licensed the series for English publication.
 During their New York Comic Con 2022 panel, Yen Press announced that they had also licensed the short story collections.